chantastic/sites/chan.dev/src/posts/how-to-land-your-first-conference-talk.md

 ```
 Hey!

 I'd love to speak at your conference.
-Do you have a page with recommendations for talk propsals?
-If not, do you have favorite talks, from previous events, that I might review?
+Do you have a page with recommendations for talk proposals?
+If not, do you have a favorite talks I might review?

 Thank you!
 ```